 To check for leaks in your plumbing pipes, a professional plumber may use a number of different leak detection methods, which will be explained, below.
-Each of these detection methods has varying levels of sensitivity and effectiveness, and require use of judgment to determine which method to use.
+Each of these detection methods has varying levels of sensitivity and effectiveness and requires the use of judgment to determine which method to use.

 Water Immersion Bubble Test